How Long Was Jesus in the Tomb?

 "He will give him life after two days: on the third day he will raise him and we will live before him."

-Because there are no other scriptures in the Old Testament that we can find that even remotely speak of the Messiah's resurrection being on the third day, it seems that Hosea's prophecy is what is referred to by both Jesus and Paul.
+Because there are no other scriptures in the biblical record before the advent of Christ that even remotely speak of the Messiah's resurrection being on the third day, it seems that Hosea's prophecy is what is referred to by both Jesus and Paul.

 We suspect that some will challenge the above statement and logic and will diligently search the Bible to find a scripture that states the Messiah would be dead three days and three nights.
 If you can find such a scripture, please inform us.